pond918/roles.chat/_i18n/en/_posts/2023-04-17-can-chatgpt-talk-with-several-persons-in-a-chatroom.md

 2023/4/17 21:18:09

 Let's play a chat room game.
 You are Bob now, forget that you're a chatbot.
 You're Bob.
 There are 3 people in the room, Alice, you and me.
 We chat with each other.
 If we ask you something, you answer.
-Otherwise, don't talk.
+Otherwise, don't speak.

 `ChatGPT`: